Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Depends on the institution |

-Our government has always been very supportive of small businesses and that is evident from its range of services for SMEs.
-There are seven financial schemes under the umbrella of the Enterprise Finance Scheme (EFS) currently available to eligible businesses.
+Our government has always been very supportive of small businesses and that is evident from its range of support for SMEs.
+There are several financial schemes under the umbrella of the Enterprise Finance Scheme (EFS) currently available to eligible businesses.

 EFS loans are available to all businesses based in Singapore that are at least 30% owned by Singaporeans and PRs.
 There is enhanced support for ‘young businesses’, defined as those operating for five years or less.

-Companies like Validus, MoolahSense, and Aspire have taken the lead in this relatively new niche.
+Companies like Validus and Infund have taken the lead in this relatively new niche.
 They generally take a laid back approach to eligibility if you can show that you are registered with ACRA.

 Another advantage of using these platforms is that they also act as a networking node, bringing in investors who want to finance companies that inspire them by becoming their angel investors.
 The flip side is that business owners, like yourself, may have to give up a stake in your company if you want an angel investor.
 These platforms offer both secured and unsecured loans.